Cratecode/rust/sections/01_rust_projects/030_chat_app_backend/user/README.md

   in particular, the
   [WebSocket struct](https://docs.rs/axum/latest/axum/extract/ws/struct.WebSocket.html)
   that you have access to.

+This project involves a lot of concepts that are probably new to you, and you probably will get stuck somewhere along the way.
+That's okay!
+Try to get as far as you can, and consult resources when you get stuck.
+Once you've given it a good try, [click here to open the completed example code](../example/src/main.rs).

 Good luck!
 If you get stuck along the way, look online for other resources or examples.
 The axum repository has some great examples showcasing different